kwasi3114/hello-world/README.md

 # hello-world
-Example repository - simple "hello world" program written in Python
+Example repository - simple "hello world" program written in Python.
+This was done as a tutorial for uploading projects on Github.